NCAS-CMS/cfdm/docs/source/tutorial.rst

 the application of cell methods is not commutative (e.g. a mean of variances is generally not the same as a variance of means), the `~cfdm.Field.cell_methods` method of the field construct returns an ordered dictionary of constructs.
-The order is the same as that described by a cell method attribute read from a netCDF dataset, or the same as that in which cell method constructs were added to the field construct during :ref:`field construct creation
+The order is the same as that in which cell method constructs were added to the field construct during :ref:`field construct creation <Field-construct-creation>`.
-<Field-construct-creation>`.

 .. code-block:: python
+   :caption: *Inspect the cell methods.
+The description follows the CF
+             conventions for cell_method attribute strings, apart from the use of construct keys instead of netCDF variable names for cell method axes identification.*

    >>> t.cell_methods()
    OrderedDict([('cellmethod0', <CellMethod: domainaxis1: domainaxis2: mean where land (interval: 0.1 degrees)>),
                 ('cellmethod1', <CellMethod: domainaxis3: maximum>)])

-<TODO> DEscribe how to get/set/del properties

 .. _Field-construct-creation: